hu-macsy/lama_old/scai/sparsekernel/doc/CSRKernelTrait.rst

 ====================== ============================================================= ==== ====
-jacobi                 compute one jacobi iteration step                             *    * jacobiHalo             compute one jacobi iteration step on halo values              *    * jacobiHaloWithDiag     compute one jacobi iteration step on halo values              *    * matrixAddSizes         computes row sizes for result of matrix addition              *    * matrixMultiplySizes    computes row sizes for result of matrix multiplication        *    * matrixMultiplyJA       computes column indexes for result of matrix multiplication   *
+jacobi                 compute one jacobi iteration step                             *    * jacobiHalo             compute one jacobi iteration step on halo values              *    * matrixAddSizes         computes row sizes for result of matrix addition              *    * matrixMultiplySizes    computes row sizes for result of matrix multiplication        *    * matrixMultiplyJA       computes column indexes for result of matrix multiplication   *